syncfusion-content/winui-docs/winui/Applying-patches/Applying-patches.md

 ## Patch Assembly Version Format

 In the patch assembly, the **File Version** and **Product Version** will be different.
-Product Version will be the release version, and file version will be the increment of the release versions' **revision** number.
+Product version will be the release version, and file version will be the increment of the release version **revision** number.
 For each patch, the file version will be a different one.
 You can differentiate between the build and patch assemblies by file version.

 **File Version of the assembly shipped in build:**